Giuseppe Versaldi

-Giuseppe Versaldi (born 30 July 1943) is an Italian prelate of the Catholic Church who the prefect of the Congregation for Catholic Education from 2015 under that body was merged into the new Dicastery for Culture and Education in 2022.
+Giuseppe Versaldi (born 30 July 1943) is an Italian prelate of the Catholic Church who was the prefect of the Congregation for Catholic Education from 2015 until that body was merged into the new Dicastery for Culture and Education in 2022.
 He served as president of the Prefecture for the Economic Affairs of the Holy See from 2011 to 2015.
 Before that he was Bishop of Alessandria.
 Pope Benedict XVI elevated him to the rank of cardinal on 18 February 2012.